Hurricane Preparedness - Sanitation Service Tips

 During a Storm

-• Put all household waste in garbage bags for disposal and seal tightly to prevent unsanitary conditions.
+• Place all household waste in garbage bags for disposal and seal tightly to prevent unsanitary conditions.

 • Be prepared to store waste in sealed garbage bags for several days.